-However, while GDP is undoubtedly crucial in improving a country’s infrastructure and internet speeds, it’s not the only one.
+However, while GDP is undoubtedly crucial in improving a country’s infrastructure and internet speeds, it’s not the only factor.
 Chile, for example, ranks third on our list of countries with the fastest internet speeds despite having a GDP per capita of 15,158 USD.
 The Chilean government has taken several initiatives to promote internet access and increase connectivity with fiber optic cables, consistently leading to high internet speeds throughout the country.

-Which countries have the slowest internet speeds?
+Which countries have the slowest internet connections?

 As we explore the fastest and slowest internet speeds in the world, we’re reminded that access to reliable internet is still a luxury for many.
 While the fastest countries tend to be those with thriving economies and infrastructure, poorer nations—and those embroiled in conflict—often face challenges when investing in the latest technologies.

 Looking toward the future, there is hope for even the slowest countries on our list, such as Cuba.
 Progress is being made as Google recently collaborated with the Cuban government to improve connectivity with fiber optic cables.
 As a result, Cuba now has a 71.1% internet penetration rate, signaling significant improvement.

 Encouragingly, there are also signs of progress in many African nations regarding internet speeds.
 Countries like Mozambique have seen significant improvements in recent years thanks to various initiatives to improve connectivity—like Elon Musk’s Starlink satellite.
 As access to high-speed internet becomes more widespread, the potential for innovation and growth in these regions is truly promising.